 The project aims to deliver on the above-mentioned goals through

-The project is still in the very early phases of implementation as of Spring 2017.
-It was officially launched in Kabul in October 2016.
-The launch event was hosted by the High Peace Council’s leadership in Kabul together with the German Embassy and the Berghof Foundation.
+The project was officially launched in Kabul in October 2016.
+The event was hosted by the High Peace Council’s leadership in Kabul together with the German Embassy and the Berghof Foundation.
 It has kicked off with two fact finding missions and a stakeholder analysis as the basis for joint development of a tailor-made and context-specific approach towards supporting an Afghan-led peace process.

 Our main partner in Afghanistan is the High Peace Council (HPC).
 However, we also work closely with other Afghan government institutions that significantly influence the Afghan process.
 We also closely coordinate with the German Foreign Office and the German Embassy in Kabul in addition to the UN and other members of the international community that provide support for or are linked with the process.